tracypholmes/terraform-k8s-demo/README.md

 Let's change the backend state to demonstrate how we might configure a new backend.
 Before this step, we destroyed all of the previous infrastructure and state, so we start completely anew.

-We're going to configure a `local` backend to point to a different file path, specifically `/tmp/terraform.tfstate`.

-Open the `provider.tf` file.
-It includes a section called `backend "remote"`.

-This directs the state file to `/tmp/terraform.tfstate`.
+Rename `backend.remote` to `backend.tf`.

-Go to the **Terraform** tab and run:
+In the terminal, run:

 `terraform init`
 `terraform apply`

-You should be able to execute:

-`ls -al /tmp`

-and ensure there is a `terraform.tfstate` file in that directory.

-Input variables parametrize Terraform modules.
-They can be passed through command line as `-var key=value` or added to a file and passed with `-var-file filename.tfvars`.

-For more information about input variables, see [Terraform documentation](https://www.terraform.io/docs/configuration/variables.html).
+We're pointing to a remote backend to be used as a bucket.
+This remote backend is a workspace that lives in Terraform Cloud.

 ### **Update Variables**

-In this example, variables will be updated in the `terraform.tfvars` file.
-By default, this file will contains values that override the default ones in the `variables.tf` file.
+In this example, variables will be updated in the `variables.tf` file.

-In the `variables.tf` file, update the `name=` and `replicas=` to the following:
+In the `variables.tf` file, update the and `replicas=` to the following:

-`name="myapp"`
 `replicas=3`

 Note that the name is a string and must be in quotes.